Lowe54/milestone3_project/README.md

     - Considering the fact that a created date and updated date is stored within the database and written to the 'collection.json' file, there is ample scope to add a created per month graph.
 -   More filters
     - There is room to add extra filters to the results, for example a list of pre-sent implements, which would replace the 'recipie_implements' field, as the filter would not be able to support free text in it's current state.
+    - In addition, there is scope to add the 'type of meal' and 'difficulty' fields as filters.

 ## Technologies Used